hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/08_automating_workflow.md

 **Before we move to the next section, modify the number of cores in the above script to 6 using `nano`, so we can have it run a lot faster when we submit it as an LSF job.**

-## Running our script iteratively as a job submission to the LSF scheduler
+## Running the script iteratively as a job submission to the LSF scheduler

 The above script will run in an interactive session **one file at a time**.
 But the whole point of writing this script was to run it on all files at once.
 How do you think we can do this?